 This process is designed to address extenuating circumstances that occurred during a given semester that prevented a student from receiving a partial or full refund for a course(s).
-If you believe your situation should be reviewed, on a separate piece of paper, write a letter of appeal describing the reason(s) and justification for seeking an exception to the University’s withdrawal and refund policy.
+If you believe your situation should be reviewed write a letter of appeal describing the reason(s) and justification for seeking an exception to the University’s withdrawal and refund policy.

 Tuition and fees must be paid by respective due dates, regardless of appeals.
 If the student’s appeal is granted, a refund may be provided.